kersorianek/mon-portfolio/_posts/2019-01-20-A-Comprehensive-Curriculum-for-Beginners-IT-Business-Analysis-Course.md

   - Explain the process of preparing a business case and creating a project charter.
   - Provide guidance on identifying project objectives, benefits, risks, and constraints.
-  - Discuss the role of IT business analysts in defining project scope and objectives.
+  - Discuss the role of business analysts in defining project scope and objectives.

 - 3.3 Stakeholder Analysis and Communication Planning

   - Discuss techniques for stakeholder analysis and identification.
   - Explain the importance of effective communication planning in project success.
   - Provide guidance on creating stakeholder communication plans.
-  - Discuss effective communication and collaboration techniques for IT business analysts.
+  - Discuss effective communication and collaboration techniques for business analysts.
   - Provide practical tips for engaging stakeholders and building productive relationships.
   - Highlight the importance of active listening, empathy, and assertiveness in stakeholder interactions.
   - Introduce tools and techniques for facilitating effective communication, such as meetings, presentations, and documentation.